jvde-github/AIS-catcher/README.md

 Latest version is **v0.52** which includes support for the RTL-SDR V4.
 Version **v0.51** has various improvements (like a TCP listener for NMEA and offline mode for the webclient and a new switch `-N OWN_MMSI`).
 See below documentation for more details.

+Latest Edge version:
+- Tab that shows realtime NMEA data as it comes in, activate with `-N REALTIME on`.

 ### New Android version
 The Android version of AIS-catcher has been recently overhauled and can be found [here](https://github.com/jvde-github/AIS-catcher-for-Android).